emacsmirror/better-defaults/README.md

 ## Usage

-There are three steps:

-1. Add [Marmalade](https://marmalade-repo.org) to your package
-   sources.
-2. Install this library (using `M-x package-install`).
-3. Add `(require 'better-defaults)` to your init-file.

-You can run from source by doing the following:

 1. Clone this repository.
 2. Add `(add-to-list 'load-path "/path/to/better-defaults")` to your init-file.
 3. Add `(require 'better-defaults)` to your init-file.

 ## New behaviour